Make Extra Money Self-Publishing Erotic Romance Literature

 The best indication of how a product is doing is to read the customer comments, go to the author's website, look them up on Facebook, or one of the other thousand sites where people can promote themselves.
 If they're bragging about huge sales number, it's a good indication that the genre they write is popular.
 A few of the writers I researched when I was considering jumping into the industry were Sable Hunter(my personal favorite and the one I most highly recommend if you want to learn how to write erotic romance that will sell), Kelly Haven and Georgia Fox.
 Just be careful, recently certain sub-genres have come under heavy fire and are effectively being removed from some retailers.

 Once you've decided what you want to write, write.

 STEP 2: Creating accounts

-Be sure you fill in the account bios and add a picture for each retailer, so perspective buyers can get to know you.
-Remember, people aren't just buying your work; they're buying your image.
+Be sure you fill-in the account bios and add a picture for each retailer, so prospective buyers can get to know you.
+Remember, people aren't just buying your work, they're buying your image.
 So create an interesting persona and give yourself a cool pen name.
-Your trying to build a brand and with it, a loyal customer base that will grab your next book as soon as it hits the shelf.
+You’re trying to build a brand and with it, a loyal customer base that will grab your next book as soon as it hits the shelf.

 STEP 3: Formatting your work